 Plus, you can add non-destructive filters to layers and be able to come back and make adjustments at any time.

 Note: the screenshots below are taken from the Windows version of Photoshop CC.
 If you are using the Mac version, they will look slightly different.

-How Do I Convert to Smart Object?
+How to Convert to Smart Object in Photoshop

 Converting a layer to a smart object is simple and can be done in a few ways.
 Which method you use will depend on your objective.